 If TDSPs utilize other data practices during widespread prolonged outages, what impacts may be experienced with 867s/810s and sum of interval data, unless otherwise directed by PUCT?

-CNP’s Response: No differences unless otherwise directed by PUCT.
+AEP + CNP’s Response: No differences unless otherwise directed by PUCT.
 There may be variances between 867 Monthly Usage and 15-minute Interval Usage Data for the same period.
 867 Read and Usage could be estimated consumption for the purposes of providing on-time 867 usage and 810 invoice transactions to the Market.
 While through gap retrieval processes completed post usage/invoicing periods, the estimated 15-minute interval usage data may be replaced with actual interval usage data that creates re-versioned updates of LSE file(s) sent to ERCOT for settlements and Smart Meter Texas (SMT) for REP of Records and Customer’s access.

+Oncor: Impacts will be determined on a case-by-case basis.

+TNMP:

 Unless directed by PUCT, Will TDSPs make allowances for any demand considerations due to possible cold load pick up impacts?

 CNP’s Response: The PUCT issued an Order Regarding Demand Readings and Billings on March 5, 2021.
 CNP sent a market notice regarding compliance with the PUCT’s Demand Readings and Billings Order on April 7, 2021 and a final notice on April 15, 2021.
 CNP will comply with any future orders issued by the PUCT regarding cold load pick up impacts.

-Allowances
+AEP: AEP does not make allowances to modify demand readings and billings, unless otherwise directed by PUCT.

+Oncor: Allowances will be determined on a case-by-case basis.

+TNMP: